Donaim/proviral-pres1/slides.md

 - Proviral pipeline trims primers off.

-- Samples that pass proceed to HIVIntact.
+- Samples that pass all  checks proceed to HIVIntact.
 <br><sup>HIVSeqInR is also still supported.</sup>

 - Samples that pass proceed to HIVIntact.